astronomer/docs/software/runtime-image-architecture.md

 In Airflow, the executor is responsible for determining how and where a task is completed.

 In all local environments created with the Astro CLI, Astro Runtime runs the [Local executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/local.html).
-On Astro, you have a choice of the [Celery and Kubernetes Executors](executors-overview.md).
+On Astronomer Software, you have a choice of the Celery and Kubernetes executors.

 ## Distribution